scatmanFATMAN/myfs/README.md

   - [ ]  Move directories.
   - [ ]  Copy files.
   - [ ]  Copy directories.
+  - [x]  Truncate files..
   - [ ]  Other operations that I may or may not do.
 - [ ]  Advanced and configurable logging to syslog or other interfaces.
+- [ ]  Handle MariaDB query failures/retries.
+Block forever like NFS?
+This is important.
 - [ ]  Command line switch or application to setup the initial database.
 - [ ]  Finalize configuration file locations and how they're read.
 - [ ]  Create RPM and Deb packages.